 Biogeochemistry of boreal river networks

-We are measuring the sources, transformations, and fluxes of dissolved organic matter and greenhouse gases in large boreal river networks, from soils to the sea.
+We are measuring the sources, transformations, and fluxes of dissolved organic matter and greenhouse gases in a large boreal river network, from soils to the sea.
 The Romaine River is in the process of being dammed for hydropower, so we will also have the opportunity to identify distinct contributions of river/reservoir sections at varying stages of pre- and post-dam to network- and landscape-scale biogeochemistry.
-With P del Giorgio (Université du Québec à Montréal), et al.
+With P del Giorgio, M Gérardin (Université du Québec à Montréal), et al.

-We are quantifying external and in situ physical and biological controls on stream and river carbon fluxes.
-We are also developing models that identify the principal drivers of carbon fluxes and cycling in river networks.
+We are quantifying the role of aquatic ecosystem metabolism in modifying stream network carbon fluxes in the boreal Krycklan Catchment.
+We are also using data and model simulations to identify the principal sources of carbon dioxide emissions from temperate, boreal, and arctic streams and rivers.
 With J Karlsson, R Sponseller, J Klaminder, M Rosvall (Umeå University), H Laudon (Swedish University of Agricultural Sciences), et al.

 Hotchkiss, E.R., R.O.
 Hall, R.A.
 Sponseller, D. Butman, J. Klaminder, H. Laudon, M. Rosvall, & J. Karlsson.
 2015.
 Sources of and processes controlling CO2 emissions change with the size of streams and rivers.
 Nature Geoscience 8: 696-699.